ckw/cb-cli/README.md

 * Most commands are automatically generated with the use of the [discovery file](http://api.census.gov/data.json)

+* Command arguments should be wrapped in quotes, as there are a number of characters which appear frequently in arguments that interact poorly with shells. e.g., '*'

 * Variable and geography files for each dataset are lazily cached locally.

 * To update the commands, in the event that the CB adds more datasets, run